 - The Legend of Zelda: Ocarina of Time, and all 3D Zelda games since then, have had a freelook function that also doubles as a means of precision aiming for tools like the Bow or Hookshot.
 Holding the shoulder button at the same time allows Link to sidestep left or right without leaving the freelook mode.

-- In the Metal Gear Solid series, Metal Gear Solid 2 and Metal Gear Solid 3 added the ability to precision-aim firearms in this mode.
+- In the Metal Gear Solid series, Metal Gear Solid 2: Sons of Liberty and Metal Gear Solid 3: Snake Eater added the ability to precision-aim firearms in this mode.
 It is also possible to engage this mode during some cutscenes.

-- In the GameCube Metroid Prime titles, the R button provided this function, allowing the player to look/scan/shoot vertically, at the cost of Samus not being able to move around.
+- In Metroid Prime and Metroid Prime 2: Echoes, the R button provided this function, allowing the player to look/scan/shoot vertically, at the cost of Samus not being able to move around.
 Metroid: Other M provides similar functionality by pointing the Wii Remote at the screen, allowing the player to look around (and shoot missiles) from a first-person perspective in a game that is otherwise played from a third-person camera.

-- World maps in Mario Party and New Super Mario Bros. have a button that enables the player to scan the board without moving their piece/character.
+- World maps in Mario Party and New Super Mario Bros. have a button that enables the player to scan the board without moving his piece/character.

-- Super Mario 64, and Super Mario Sunshine, the latter allowing the player to aim FLUDD's spray nozzle at targets.
+- Super Mario 64 and Super Mario Sunshine have this, the latter allowing the player to aim FLUDD's spray nozzle at targets.

 - Super Mario Galaxy has this feature,which provides excellent viewing for the game's outer-space Scenery Porn.